 Swiss Christmas Markets!

 Baby, it’s cold outside!
 It’s time for the festive season!
 So light up your candles, turn on the music, and start thinking of shopping for gifts.
 Would you like to know where to go in Switzerland to get in the mood for Christmas?
 Where to buy handmade gifts and drink some mulled wine or hot chocolate while listening to music?
 Here are top spots in the country to experience some Swiss Christmas Magic, shared by several blogging families in Switzerland!
-From the Zurich Christmas Market, to Montreux Christmas, and from a typical winter recipe, to other end of the year traditions in Zug.
+From the Zurich Christmas Market, to the Montreux Christmas Market with its flying Santa and new illuminated ice rink in 2021, and from a typical winter recipe, to other end of the year traditions in Zug.
 Read all you need to know on where to find some Christmas Magic in Switzerland!

 Montreux Christmas Market, and Santa’s House